blue-veery-gmbh/spring-rest-2-ts/README.md

 is an union of getter and setter type, in this order.
 Special case of this situation is when getter or setter is missing for missing setter field in TypeScript is marked as readonly for missing getter (for example we send password but do not read them from server)
 TypeScript field is union of `undefined | <setter type>` because after read from server such fields will have value of undefined

+### Java REST controllers overloaded methods
+Java allows for overloaded methods which is not supported by TypeScript/JavaScript, to solve this problems if overloaded methods are met in REST controller, generated method names in TypeScript are changed by appending in first round HTTP methods to TypeScript method name if they differ, if not URL path is appended splitted on `/` and joined with `_`

+## Maven repository